Aquafina-water-bottle/jp-mining-note/docs/docs/building.md

 !!! note

-    The `master` branch is the bleeding edge version of the note.
+    The `master` branch is the stable version of the note.

-    If you want to build a more stable version of the note, do the following:
+    If you want to build the bleeding edge version of the note, use the `dev` branch.
+For example, do the following:
     ```bash
+    deactivate # if you are currently in a venv

     git fetch
-    git checkout tags/VERSION

-    # or if you want to create a new branch as well:
-    git checkout tags/VERSION -b BRANCH_NAME

-    # to return back to the master branch, after you're done building:
-    git checkout master
+    git checkout dev

+    python3 -m venv .
+    source ./bin/activate
     ```

 <br>